-Students are given many opportunities to perform in class and at other events such as CAPA On Show, formal Year Assemblies, performance evenings, local concerts and some official school functions.
+Students attend excursions to live concerts and productions.
+They perform in class and at other events such as On Show, formal Year Assemblies, performance evenings, local concerts and official school functions.

 Who should choose Music?

 You should consider Music if you already can or would like to learn to sing or play a musical instrument.
 Music is important for those who have careers in areas such as Performance, Advertising, Film, Radio, TV, Dance, Acting, Hospitality, Public Relations and Teaching.